vwkd/code-system/src/general/data type.md

 - can be zero sized
 - can be algebraic
 - can be generic, associated
+- beware: name is also used for a value ❗️

 ## Primitive

 - built-in
+- defined by language

 ## Non-primitive

 - not built-in
+- defined by user

 ## Scalar

-- not made up of other types
-- atomic
+- value is atomic

 ## Composite

-- made up of other types
+- value consists of other values
 - also called compound

 ## Non-collection

-- stores single value
+- value consists of single value
 - usually scalar
 - single value in memory
 ?? no proper term